Who uses your data?

 The Government uses results from the survey to make decisions that improve public health and protect food safety.
 Results from the survey have led to public health campaigns such as Change4Life which encourages people to “Eat well, move more and live longer”.

 Once results from the survey have been published by the Government, academics study these results for their own research purposes.
 Academics have looked at a number of interesting diet and nutrition issues, including how parental employment shapes children’s eating habits.

 Your information: how will we store, look after and use it

 Taking part in NDNS is completely voluntary.
 You have the right to stop being part of the survey at any time without giving a reason.

 What will happen to any information I give?

-In the future, NatCen may want to contact you about follow-up research on health.
-We will only invite you to take part in follow-up research if you give written consent for this.
-If you are invited to take part in any future studies you will be free to refuse if you do not want to take part.
+In the future, we may want to contact you to invite you to take part in another study.
+We will only do this if you consent to this during your NDNS interview.
+If you are invited to take part in any future studies, you will be free to refuse if you do not want to take part.

-If you have any queries about how your data is handled, please do contact us:
+If you have any queries about how your data is handled, please get in touch: